awsdocs/amazon-s3-user-guide/doc_source/set-bucket-permissions.md

       The *owner* refers to the AWS account root user, and not an AWS Identity and Access Management \(IAM\) user\.
 For more information about the root user, see [The AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) in the *IAM User Guide*\.

-      To change the owner's bucket access permissions, under **Access for your AWS account root user**, choose **Your AWS Account \(owner\)**\.
+      To change the owner's bucket access permissions, select the checkboxes for the permissions under **Bucket owner \(your AWS account\)**\.

-      Select the check boxes for the permissions that you want to change, and then choose **Save**\.
-![\[Screenshot showing permissions check boxes for account owner.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/bucket-permissions-owner.png)

    1.

 **Access for other AWS accounts**

-      To grant permissions to an AWS user from a different AWS account, under **Access for other AWS accounts**, choose **Add account**\.
-In the **Enter an ID** field, enter the canonical ID of the AWS user that you want to grant bucket permissions to\.
+      To grant permissions to an AWS user from a different AWS account, choose **Add grantee**\.
+In the **Enter a canonical ID** field, enter the canonical ID or email of the AWS user that you want to grant bucket permissions to\.
 For information about finding a canonical ID, see [AWS Account Identifiers](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html) in the *Amazon Web Services General Reference*\.
 You can add as many as 99 users\.

-      Select the check boxes next to the permissions that you want to grant to the user, and then choose **Save**\.
-To display information about the permissions, choose the Help icons\.
+      Select the check boxes next to the permissions that you want to grant to the user, and then choose **Save changes**\.
-![\[Console screenshot showing Help icon and tooltip.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/bucket-permissions-add-user.png)
 **Warning**
 When you grant other AWS accounts access to your resources, be aware that the AWS accounts can delegate their permissions to users under their accounts\.
 This is known as *cross\-account access*\.
 For information about using cross\-account access, see [ Creating a Role to Delegate Permissions to an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.